Skip to main content

 Napoleon

-View on Amazon
+Check Price on Amazon

-The fourth burner matters for two reasons: more even heat distribution across the full cooking surface, and real flexibility for two-zone cooking — direct heat on three burners, indirect on one — without sacrificing real estate on either side.
+The fourth burner matters for two reasons: more even heat distribution across the full cooking surface, and real flexibility for two-zone cooking (direct heat on three burners, indirect on one) without sacrificing real estate on either side.
 Two-zone cooking is how you finish thick chicken breasts without burning the outside, and how you reverse-sear a steak properly.

 The honest negative: Napoleon's accessory ecosystem is narrower than Weber's.
 If you want a pizza stone, rotisserie kit, or a custom cover that fits perfectly, Weber's range is broader and more widely stocked.
 Napoleon makes quality accessories but the selection is smaller.

 Two-zone cooking on the Freestyle 425 works like this.
 Light three burners on the right and leave the fourth burner off on the left.
 Your direct zone runs around 500 degrees.
 Your indirect zone sits around 300.
-Sear chicken breasts over direct heat two minutes per side to build color, then slide them to the indirect zone and close the lid for fifteen minutes — perfectly cooked through, outside not burned.
+Sear chicken breasts over direct heat two minutes per side to build color, then slide them to the indirect zone and close the lid for fifteen minutes.
+Perfectly cooked through, outside not burned.
 Same principle handles thick pork chops, bone-in thighs, or anything that needs browning and thorough internal cooking simultaneously.
 A two-burner grill forces you to choose between direct and indirect.
 The Freestyle 425 gives you both at once, and that changes what you are willing to attempt on a regular Tuesday evening when you have forty-five minutes and want dinner to be good.

 Weber

-Weber Genesis E-325S Gas Grill
+Weber Genesis E-325 Gas Grill

 Weber

-View on Amazon
+Check Price on Amazon

-The Genesis E-325S is Weber's flagship under-$1,000 grill and where the company has put its serious engineering effort.
+The Genesis E-325 is Weber's flagship under-$1,000 grill and where the company has put its serious engineering effort.
 Three main burners plus one dedicated sear burner.
 669 square inches of total cooking space.
-The sear burner heats to over 800°F — proper sear temperatures the Spirit II cannot reach and no Napoleon in this price range matches.
+The sear burner heats to over 800°F, proper sear temperatures the Spirit cannot reach and no Napoleon in this price range matches.

 The sear zone is what separates the Genesis from everything else in this guide.
 Weber built it into the left section of the cooking surface, and it runs hot enough to produce restaurant-quality crust on a ribeye in ninety seconds per side.
 If you care about steaks, this is the grill.

-Weber's iGrill Bluetooth thermometer works directly with the Genesis through a built-in port, so you can monitor internal temperatures from your phone without a workaround.
 The cooking grates are heavy-gauge porcelain-enameled cast iron, the body is heavy-gauge steel, and Weber backs it with a ten-year warranty on everything except wear items.

 Who it's right for: anyone serious about steaks, cooking for groups of six or more, wants the Weber service network and full accessory ecosystem, or plans to own this grill for a decade.

 The sear burner process on the Genesis is straightforward once you know it.
 Preheat the full grill fifteen minutes on high.
 Kick the sear burner to max and let it run three more minutes.
-Pat your steak completely dry — moisture on the surface prevents crust formation.
+Pat your steak completely dry.
+Moisture on the surface prevents crust formation.
 Place the steak directly over the sear burner.
 Ninety seconds.
 Flip.
 Ninety seconds.
 Move to the main grates over indirect heat and finish to your target internal temperature.
 You get the kind of crust that most home cooks have never produced at home.
 That is what the dedicated sear zone delivers: it removes the gap between what people make in their backyard and what a good steakhouse charges forty dollars a plate for.
 Once you cook a steak this way, you won't want to do it any other way.

-Napoleon Prestige 500: The Premium Pick
+Napoleon Rogue PRO 525: The Premium Pick

 Napoleon

-Napoleon Prestige 500 Gas Grill
+Napoleon Rogue PRO 525 Gas Grill

 Napoleon

-View on Amazon
+Check Price on Amazon

 Who it's right for: the serious outdoor cook who wants the best possible gas grill under $1,000, cooks frequently for large groups, wants infrared cooking capability, or is building a semi-permanent outdoor cooking setup.